mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

 y
 ```

-As with NumPy, the dimensions of each NDArray are accessible by accessing the `.shape` attribute.
+As with NumPy, the dimensions of each ndarray are accessible by accessing the `.shape` attribute.
 We can also query its `size`, which is equal to the product of the components of the shape.
 In addition, `.dtype` tells the data type of the stored values.

 ```{.python .input  n=17}
 (x.shape, x.size, x.dtype)